-It’s the End of a 50-Year Era at Southwest—The Airline’s Most Beloved Perk Is Being Discontinued
+It’s the End of a 50-Year Era at Southwest—the Airline’s Most Beloved Free Perk Has Been Discontinued

 A Southwest heart in blue, red, and yellow on an airplane wall above some seats and just below the overhead bin

-Southwest Airlines, long famous for its Bags Fly Free policy, is ditching its signature perk and will start charging passengers for checked luggage later this year.
+Southwest Airlines, long famous for its Bags Fly Free policy, has ditched its signature perk of allowing up to two free checked bags per passenger and will now start charging the majority of passengers for checked luggage.

 The carrier announced the change on March 11, marking a major shift in its identity as the last major U.S. airline to offer complimentary checked bags.
 Southwest has never charged for bags in its 54-year history.
-The new baggage fees will take effect for most tickets purchased on or after May 28, 2025.
-The exact price structure has not yet been disclosed.
+The new baggage fee structure takes effect on May 28, 2025.

 “Southwest has always been known as a family-friendly airline, providing customer-focused policies, such as flexibility when plans change and free checked baggage,” Jennifer Yellin, a travel expert at Points Path, a browser extension that allows users to see the price of a flight in both cash and miles simultaneously, told Afar.
 “With these new changes, Southwest is shifting their focus to align themselves with the other major U.S. carriers and moving away from their core roots of being customer-friendly.”